phoneboy/phoneboy.github.io/about/index.md

 modified: 2014-12-24
 ---
-Dameon D. Welch-Abernathy, widely known as “PhoneBoy”, is a Security Architect for [Check Point Software Technologies][1].
-He provides security architecture design and consults on product integration for Check Point’s Sales teams worldwide.
+Dameon D. Welch-Abernathy, widely known as “PhoneBoy”, is a Security Architect for [Check Point Software Technologies][1] where he reviews customer security architecture, deployment, design, and related processes to identify security gaps and define strategies for improving security posture and lower operational costs.

 A recognized industry security veteran, with two decades of experience, Welch-Abernathy is best known for his creation of the *PhoneBoy FireWall-1